 - you need to appoint captains for each team

 - you need to decide whether you are going to require all captains to use our availability system.
 NB if you do, it will give you a better overview as a club.
 If you don't, it's not a huge issue - the question of maintaining team squads accurately is much more important.

 - you need to make sure your captains are aware that availability is managed via the Club Member admin area

 - you need to give your captains access to the 'Post-match details' area' - where they can enter who played (you may want to give others access to this area too)New season?
 Clear out existing squads as far as you can until you can start building new squads as players join/rejoin; review who will manage which teams to keep your squad lists up to date.6 Other tips and options

 - our free Fixture Change Alerts

-are essential for Fixture Secretaries, and possibly other club officials - people can sign up for them either via the Club Member admin area, or via 'My Details'
+are essential for Fixture Secretaries, and possibly other club officials - people can sign up for them via 'My Details'.

 - If you have a sizeable juniors section, consider our specialist juniors admin feature - read about it here